docker/docs/desktop/feedback.md

 #### Feedback via Docker Community forums

-To get help from the community, review current user topics, join or start a discussion, log on to the appropriate Docker Forums:
+To get help from the community, review current user topics, join or start a discussion, log on to the appropriate Docker forums:

 - [Docker Desktop for Mac
 forum](https://forums.docker.com/c/docker-for-mac){:target="_blank" rel="noopener" class="_"}